getting started

 Enjoy the meditative qualities of Yin Yoga and the energizing sequences of Vinyasa in the same class.
 During Yin portion of class, body weight and gravity are used to ease muscles into deep streches.
 In the Flow portion, a dynamic series of asanas will improve strength and endurance.
 Feel rejuvenated inside and out!

-Yoga mat (or rent one at the studio)
+A yoga mat or rent one at the studio.

 Take a spot near the teacher so you can see and hear them clearly.